MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 We will send you an e-mail with the information you need to get started.
 This is also needed even though you are an existing MobilePay integrator or merchant, since we need your information registered on our new joint platform.

-### **6. How will I find data about my payments?**
+### **4. How will I find data about my payments?**

 We will migrate 3 years of historical data (agreements, payment requests, refunds).
 You will be able to access that data though:
 1. API GET calls.
 For new and historical data.
 3. Though [Merchant Portal](https://portal.vipps.no/register).
 Just for new transactions done after Nordic Wallet Launch.
 4. Integrate it into the [Report API](https://developer.vippsmobilepay.com/docs/APIs/report-api/).
 Read more [here](https://developer.vippsmobilepay.com/docs/mp-migration-guide/reporting/) about transition period.

-### **7. I am using Transaction Reporting API, what should I do?**
+### **5. I am using Transaction Reporting API, what should I do?**

-Sadly, we are not builing any facade for Transaction reporting API.
 We are asking you to reintegrate to alternative solution [Report API](https://developer.vippsmobilepay.com/docs/APIs/report-api/).
 Read more [here](https://developer.vippsmobilepay.com/docs/mp-migration-guide/reporting/) about transition period.
-### **8. Will users get a new app?**

-Yes, all app users will need to download the new app versions; this will be a mandatory upgrade on Nordic Wallet Launch day.
-We will ensure that users do not need to create new accounts; their profiles will be seamlessly migrated to the new platform.
-However, since users need to download the new app version, there is an increased risk of expired payments around 12th of march.

-### **9. What cool features are there ahead?**
+### **6. What cool features are there ahead?**

-There are several exciting features on the horizon.
 For instance, there's profile sharing, allowing merchants to request users to share various information from the app, thereby streamlining the signup process.
 Additionally, we have upcoming campaigns, improved refund processes, enhanced capture capabilities, increased limits, expansion into three new markets, and various other flexibility improvements.

 ## **Developer Support**

 We're Here to Help!
 If you have any questions, our  Developer support team (developer@vippsmobilepay.com) is available to provide guidance and support.
-We're like your trusty sidekick, always by your side, committed to making your payment experience as smooth as a well-oiled machine.

-## **Changelog**

-2024-05-03 Information about test.

-2024-03-01 Removed 8.3.
-Gross settlement type stays in use after NWL.

-2024-02-29 Removed 8.2.
-Settlement time does not change for Denmark and Finland.

-2024-02-19 Updated 1.1 and 3.2.
-Default expiration time changed to 10 min.

-2024-01-08 Added new section 1.4 Agreement cancelation by merchant.
-Recommendations how to test the facade added.

-2023-11-28 FAQ #6 and #7 updated regarding Report API

-2023-11-22 FAQ #2 updated

-2023-09-05 Added section 8.
-Callbacks

-2023-09-07 Added callback sending DNS address list

-2023-09-20 FAQ "How will I find data about my payments?" updated; FAQ "I am using Transaction Reportin API, what should I do?" added

-2023-10-05 New section "Settlements" with 3 new items added

-2023-10-09 Changed callback status codes from "6000..." to "7000..."

-2023-10-11 Section 9 renamed to Other and new topic added 9.3 Error messages.

-2023-10-11 Clarification, that OAuth2 token retrieval requests will be sent from new DNS address